 Although these foreign nations might feel far away, a COVID surge can happen anywhere.
 We are all in this pandemic together.
 If the global community fails to learn from and address crises like this one, the next COVID-19 wave might happen in your country, state, or neighborhood.

-On June 2, Salesforce will kick off a matching campaign for COVAX.
+On June 2, Salesforce kicked off a matching campaign for COVAX.
 We urge other companies to join us in supporting our global colleagues and communities who are currently impacted by the COVID-19 crisis.